jcanicosa1/quarter1-capstone/README.md

 ## Running the project

-The process is outlined in with Step 1: Prompt generator, Step 2: Merging the results, and lastly Step 3: Analysis.
+The process is outlined in with Step 1: Prompt Generator, Step 2: Data Collection, and lastly Step 3: Analysis.

 In Step 1, 33,600 inputs are created to put into OpenAI's model `gpt-4o-mini-2024-07-18`.
 Here, the different iterations of name, gender, income, and gpa and put together to create several prompts asking ChatGPT if each individual is either accepted, waitlisted, or declined.

-Before Step 2, I processed the output of Step 1 into OpenAI's model `gpt-4o-mini-2024-07-18` using batchwizard.
+Before Step 2, I processed the output of Step 1 into ChatGPT using batchwizard.

-The data cleaning process began in Step 2 by importing the new dataset with the results from ChatGPT in.
+The data cleaning process began in Step 2 by importing collecting the results from ChatGPT into the dataset.

-Step 3 contains the more data clean up, analysis, and results.
+Step 3 contains the more data clean up, analysis, and the final results.